-It is our mission to provide the highest quality care possible in the most cost effective way, allowing The Hickman to be an affordable alternative for senior community living and personal care in a desirable neighborhood.
+It is our mission to provide the highest quality care possible in the most cost effective way, allowing The Hickman to be an affordable alternative in the Chester County area for senior community living and personal care in a desirable neighborhood.

 Two Easy Ways to Support The Hickman

 1) Credit Card